zooniverse/front-end-monorepo/README.md

 The yarn build scripts default to production for libraries if `PANOPTES_ENV` is not specified.
 The apps are always built to the production API.
 - `NODE_ENV`: sets the environment for library builds.
+- `APP_ENV`: sets the [Sentry environment](https://docs.sentry.io/enriching-error-data/environments/?platform=javascript) (development, staging or production) when reporting errors.

 ### Docker images

 - `zooniverse/front-end-monorepo`: Built from the Dockerfile in the root directory.
-It runs `yarn install` and `yarn build` for the `lib-` packages and static (production) apps.
+It runs `yarn install` and `yarn build` for the `lib-` packages.
 - `zooniverse/fe-content-pages`: Built from the Dockerfile in `packages/app-content-pages`.
-Runs `yarn start` in `packages/app-content-pages` from `zooniverse/front-end-monorepo:latest`.
+Runs `yarn build` and `yarn start` in `packages/app-content-pages` from `zooniverse/front-end-monorepo:latest`.
 - `zooniverse/fe-project`: Built from the Dockerfile in `packages/app-project`.
-Runs `yarn start` in `packages/app-project` from `zooniverse/front-end-monorepo:latest`.
+Runs `yarn build` and `yarn start` in `packages/app-project` from `zooniverse/front-end-monorepo:latest`.

 ---